Skelmis/Discord-Anti-Spam/docs/modules/migrating.rst

 - Extensions are now called plugins

-- :py:class:`AntiSpamHandler` now takes an :py:class:`Options`
+- :py:class:`antispam.AntiSpamHandler` now takes an :py:class:`antispam.dataclasses.options.Options`
   class rather then kwargs to set options.

 - `user_` -> `member_`

 - When failing to send a message, it now sends it to the guild log channels

 - Some type param's are now enums.
-See :py:class:`IgnoreType` and :py:class:`ResetType`
+See :py:class:`antispam.enums.IgnoreType` and :py:class:`antispam.enums.ResetType`

-- :py:method:`AntiSpamHandler.propagate` now returns :py:class:`CorePayload` instead of a dict
+- :py:meth:`antispam.AntiSpamHandler.propagate` now returns :py:class:`antispam.CorePayload` instead of a dict

 - Some misc methods on the handler have signature changes